 - 1. Check the magnets!!
 They can become different from simple dipoles when they are dropped or are in the field of another magnet.
 Remagnetize all the magnets in the lab.
 Use a taconite plate to check the field of every bar magnet.
-If it is still not a dipole, remagnetize it again or replace it.
+If it is still not a dipole, remagnetize it again.
 Poor magnets are a large source of frustration to the students and can reinforce many misconceptions.
 It is necessary to remagnetize the magnets before each class period. - 2.
 This is a field-mapping problem and it is very similar to the electric field problems from the first lab.
 It might be helpful to explicitly say that the iron particles are like mini-compasses.
 We don't want this to be a magical apparatus. - 3.
 Make sure your students explore the properties of a compass.
 Have a short discussion after they have done so to make sure that every student knows that a compass is just a small dipole magnet.
-Emphasize the concept of torque by making a free body diagram of the compass needle in a magnetic field.

-- 4. Some of the configurations can be challenging.
+Emphasize the concept of torque by making a free body diagram of the compass needle in a magnetic field. - 4.
+Some of the configurations can be challenging.
 Encourage your students to follow the guidelines in the warm-up questions to help them through the analysis.
-Emphasize vector addition of the field from every magnetic pole. - 5.
-You may wish to consult a map to determine which way is north (North is basically pointing towards Morrill Hall).
+Emphasize vector addition of the field from every magnetic pole.

+- 5. You may wish to consult a map to determine which way is north (North is basically pointing towards Morrill Hall).
 Remember the north pole of a magnet is the north seeking pole.
 That means the Earth's magnetic north pole is at the south pole.
 Also, remember that the earth's magnetic field has a large vertical component in Minneapolis.
 This is not shown by flat compasses which only work when horizontal. - 6.
 Since the compasses only give direction and not magnitude of the magnetic field, there is not enough information to make a complete translation between compass data and field maps.
 The students should be able to make educated guesses about the magnitude of the magnetic field and add this information to the maps. - 7.
 Be sure to warn your students not to get any glycerin on their hands in the event of a leak of the taconite plates.
 If they do, make sure they wash their hands immediately.
 Glycerin is not dangerous, but it is a skin irritant.
 The iron powder suspended in the glycerin should not be ingested.
-If any plate leaks replace it immediately. - 8.
+If any plate leaks, send a report to labhelp@physics.umn.edu immediately. - 8.
 The taconite does take a little time to align with the field, be patient.
-If it takes more than 5 or so minutes let the lab coordinator know and he will adjust the viscosity of the glycerin.
-To distribute the taconite, just shake or tap the Plexiglas frame.
-Once distributed, keep the taconite plates flat on the table and don't leave the magnets on plates when the exercise is done. - 9.
-DO NOT leave the magnets stuck together!
-This will demagnetize them and destroy them over time.
-There are boxes for the magnets to be kept in when not in use.
-Align the magnets with opposite poles together and put the keeper bars at the ends.
+To distribute the taconite, tilt the plate back and forth.
+Once distributed, keep the taconite plates flat on the table. - 9.
+DO NOT leave the magnets stuck together.
+This will demagnetize and destroy them over time.